gobijan/mail-autoconfig-revived/README.md

 I plan on adding new features like DNS SRV Records and general DNS lookups.
 Right now it works as a drop-in replacement.

-A ruby gem to detect and parse any Thunderbird autoconfig file for a domain.
+A Ruby gem to detect and parse any Thunderbird autoconfig file for a domain.
 Includes a copy of the Mozilla ISPDB (Nov 2023).

 For general information about autoconf visit (https://developer.mozilla.org/en-US/docs/Mozilla/Thunderbird/Autoconfiguration), for the autoconfig schema you should have a look at (https://wiki.mozilla.org/Thunderbird:Autoconfiguration:ConfigFileFormat).